 Financing Activities.
-Net cash provided by financing activities was \$6.1 million for the first twenty-six weeks of 2012, compared to \$1.4 million of cash provided in the first twenty-six weeks of 2011.
+Net cash provided by financing activities was \$6.0 million for the thirty-nine weeks ended September 23, 2012, compared to \$0.9 million of cash provided in the thirty-nine weeks ended September 25, 2011.
 On March 21, 2012, we entered into a credit facility amendment.
-In connection with the credit facility amendment, we borrowed an additional \$25.0 million under our term A loan facility.
-We used the proceeds to (1) repurchase approximately \$22.4 million of our common stock, series A preferred stock, series B preferred stock and series X preferred stock on April 6, 2012, (2) pay a \$2.0 million termination fee to terminate the advisory agreement with our Sponsor and (3) pay approximately \$0.6 million of transaction costs related to the credit facility amendment and the stock repurchase of shares of our common and preferred stock.
-On March 28 and May 11, 2012, we also borrowed \$2.0 million and \$2.5 million, respectively, under our delayed draw Term B Loan.
-We used these borrowings to fund new restaurant capital expenditures and to repay \$2.3 million outstanding under our revolving credit facility.
+In connection with the credit facility amendment, we borrowed an additional \$25.0 million under our Term A Loan facility.
+We used the proceeds to (1) repurchase approximately \$22.5 million of our common stock, series A preferred stock, series B preferred stock and series X preferred stock on April 6, 2012, (2) pay a \$2.0 million termination fee to terminate the advisory agreement with our Sponsor and (3) pay approximately \$0.6 million of transaction costs related to the credit facility amendment and the repurchase of shares of our common and preferred stock.
+During the thirty-nine weeks ended September 23, 2012, we also borrowed \$4.5 million under our delayed draw Term B Loan.
+We used these borrowings to fund new restaurant capital expenditures and repay \$2.3 million outstanding under our revolving credit facility.
+On July 27, 2012, we closed our IPO of 6,708,332 shares of common stock at \$13.00 per share and received net proceeds of approximately \$78.1 million (after offering expenses).
+These net proceeds and additional Company funds were used to repay approximately \$79.4 million of our outstanding debt.

-As of June 24, 2012, we had no financing transactions, arrangements or other relationships with any unconsolidated entities or related parties.
+As of September 23, 2012, we had no financing transactions, arrangements or other relationships with any unconsolidated affiliates or related parties.
 Additionally, we had no financing arrangements involving synthetic leases or trading activities involving commodity contracts.